ivanjovanovic/ivanjovanovic.github.com/source/_posts/2012-02-11-nobody-cares-about-your-software-is-a-very-dangerous-point-of-view.markdown

 and long terms goals ... and lots of other things.

-Goal of listing all of these responsibilities is not to make proper or correct list but to give a glimpse at the fact that **all we have to do is to make users of our software not care about the software.
+Goal of listing all of these responsibilities is not to make proper or correct list but to give a glimpse at the fact that lot of them are related to actual state of the software, its health and health of the environment specific for software production.

+At the end I come to the baseline of the article.
+It is my opinion that in a business that is bringing value to the user using software product **all we have to do is to make users of our software not care about the software.
 And the way to achieve this is that you as company that is giving software tool to the users should care about that software so